ibm-cloud-docs/cis/reliability-features.md

 ![reliability-graphic.png](images/reliability-graphic.png)

-Here’s a quick feature overview:

 ## Reliability features
 {:#cis-reliability-features}

- * Global load balancing
+ * Global load balancing: The GLB service distributes your traffic across multiple servers with a combination of origin pools, health checks, and a load balancer.
    * Proxy and non-proxy options for load balancing
- * Origin pools and health monitors
+   * Origin pools and health checks
- * DNS management
+   * Global anycast network: The available health check regions are based on [the Cloudflare Global Anycast Network](https://www.cloudflare.com/network/){:external}.
+ * DNS management: Manage your DNS records, control proxying, and enable DNS Security.
+   * DNS Security cryptographically signs a zone to ensure that the DNS records provided to the user are the same as the DNS records published on the DNS server.

 ### Summary
 {:#cis-reliability-features-summary}